davychxn/JOB-APPLICATION-REFUSALS/README.md

 1. Right click and click `Save image as...` in Context Menu to save
 2. Go to Google Translate: [Google Translate](https://translate.google.com/?op=images)
-3. Click the blue `Choose your files` button to upload
+3. Click the `Choose your files` button in Blue to upload
 4. Select your target language

 ## ALL THE GOODNESS IN HEART, BLESSING EVERY JOB SEEKERS WITH RESPONSIBILITIES ON SHOUDERS